Approaching Winter Storm Could Bring Snowfall To Northeast: Here's Projected Timing

-A brand-new storm on track for the Northeast this week could bring accumulating snowfall to the Northeast.
+A brand-new storm on track for this week could bring accumulating snowfall to the Northeast.

 The time frame for the system is Friday night, March 10 into Saturday, March 11, according to the National Weather Service.